Agent K: I like to keep my enemies confused.

-- The Dark Knight: "Let me get this straight: You think that your client, one of the wealthiest, most powerful men in the world, is secretly a vigilante who spends his nights beating criminals to a pulp with his bare hands.
+- The Dark Knight: Bruce Wayne's accountant Coleman Reese has stumbled upon blueprints for the Tumblers, realizes that Bruce is Batman, and demands from Fox $10 million a year for the rest of his life.
+Fox's deadpan response: "Let me get this straight: You think that your client, one of the wealthiest, most powerful men in the world, is secretly a vigilante who spends his nights beating criminals to a pulp with his bare hands.
 And your plan is to blackmail this person?
 Good luck."

 - Inception: "So, now we're trapped in Fischer's mind battling his own private army, and if we get killed, we'll be lost in limbo till our brains turn to scrambled egg."

-- Back to the Future: "Let me get this straight: You built a time machine... out of a Delorean?"
+- Back to the Future: "Wait a minute.
+Wait a minute, Doc.
+Are you tellin' me you built a time machine... out of a DeLorean?"

 - The film features an outrageously straight version of this trope.
 "All right.
 Let me get this straight.
 You want to burn it down and out of the pipes, force it in here, slam the door — and trap its ass?
 And you want help from us Y-chromo boys?"
 One can only wonder how Ripley managed to explain the plan in a way convoluted enough that Dillon had to get it straight.

 - Also, more humorously: "Let me see if I have this correct, Lieutenant — it's an 8-foot creature of some kind with acid for blood, and it arrived on your spaceship.
 It kills on sight, and is generally unpleasant."